 City-driven financing schemes (distinct from National programs) that empower households with credit or loans that can support energy expenditures should be deployed along with complementary schemes that enable solar value chain entrepreneurs (small and medium sized) to raise the needed small capital to launch and grow their businesses.
 This will create a seamless chain of both suppliers and users of household solar equipment.
 Apparently the benefit of a city-planned solar access initiative is beyond the positive environmental impact, since it is also capable of delivering real economic growth and poverty alleviation benefits.
 However, the possible economic/environmental gains cannot be realized without concrete plans and they will become even more difficult to implements as the city expand.

 The International Energy Agency’s 2017 report on renewables says that off-grid solar will “bring basic electricity services to almost 70 million more people in Asia and sub-Saharan Africa”.
 Since urbanization rates are expected to continue to rise in the medium to long term, and the challenges facing Africa’s main grid proving even tougher to solve many countries.
 The seeding of an off-grid solar power culture in today’s urbanizing cities will make solar power use very entrenched in future household.
 While off-grid solar power has a procurement dynamics (relatively higher initial capital outlay and small ongoing expenditure) that may be of concern to small and middle income households, they are proven to deliver tangible benefits for small businesses and household through the availability and reliability constructs.
+City administrators only need to tap into the already growing momentum for off-grid solar and create a unique solution that will support the anticipated problems of urbanization.
+While off-grid solar cannot pass as an absolute replacement for grid-scale energy access infrastructure and systems (both solar and fossil), it does qualify as an energy access frontier that can be effectively micromanaged by city governments for several benefits.
+Other viable emission sources such as transport may be harder to arrest, since huge sums of money would be required to overhaul legacy, emission prone transport systems and infrastructure in the continent.
+A situation made worse by the anticipated increase and greater necessity for mass movement that would follow city population growth and urbanization.

 Currently, off-grid solar adoption by households and small businesses is growing in the region but the gap remains wide, with respect to a larger number of grid-reliant households.
 A recent report suggests that off-grid capacity will almost triple by 2022 – reaching more than 3,000 MW from industrial applications, solar home systems, and mini-grids.